ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 In kubernetes, we can use the env variables that are exposed in all containers to create the correct configuration.
-Assuming that you have a service named 'CERTS' pointing to the letsencrypt container:
+Assuming that you have a service named 'LETSENCRYPT-SERVICE' pointing to the letsencrypt container:

 {% highlight yaml %}
     spec: